 \(\frac{\partial n(\xi, t)}{\partial t} = - \frac{\partial }{\partial \xi} \left[ \mathcal{A}(\xi) \, n(\xi, t) \right] \; + \; \frac{\partial^2 }{\partial \xi^2} \left[ \mathcal{D}(\xi) \, n(\xi, t) \right]\).

-Applying the definition of the \(k\)th moment \(m_k = \int_\Omega \xi^k n(\xi) \mathrm{d} \xi\) to the PBE yields the \(k\)th moment transport equation
+If the definition of the \(k\)-th moment \(m_k = \int_\Omega \xi^k n(\xi) \mathrm{d} \xi\), the following results for the \(k\)-th moment equation

 \(\frac{\mathrm{d} m_k(t)}{\mathrm{d} t} = - k \int_\Omega \xi^{k-1} \, \mathcal{A}(\xi) \, n(\xi, t) \mathrm{d} \xi \; + \; k(k-1) \int_\Omega \xi^{k-2} \, \mathcal{D}(\xi) \, n(\xi, t) \mathrm{d} \xi\).